andrwsun/scope-text-display/README.md

 # scope-text-display

-GPU-accelerated text display plugin for Daydream Scope.
+Text display plugin for Daydream Scope.
 Renders user prompts as centered, auto-scaled text.

 ## What it does